Checkmarx/Kotlin-SCP/m3-insecure-communication/README.md

 [OkHttp](https://square.github.io/okhttp/) is one of the most commonly used libraries to manage network requests in Android.

-Parameterising this library to use Certificate or Public Key Pinning is very simple:

-All we need to do is modify the `create` method of our API service `Client` interface as shown below:
+Parameterising this library to use Certificate or Public Key Pinning is very simple.
+All we need to do is modify the `create` method of our API service `Client` interface, as shown below:

 ```kotlin
 interface Client {